AckerlyXu/heima/articles/hdinsight/hdinsight-storm-sensor-data-analysis.md

 The Resource Manager template used in this document is located in a public blob container at **https://hditutorialdata.blob.core.windows.net/armtemplates/create-linux-based-hbase-storm-cluster-in-vnet.json**.

-1. Click the following button to sign in to Azure and open the Resource Manager template in the Azure portal preview.
+1. Click the following button to sign in to Azure and open the Resource Manager template in the Azure Portal.

     <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fhditutorialdata.blob.core.windows.net%2Farmtemplates%2Fcreate-linux-based-hbase-storm-cluster-in-vnet-3.5.json" target="_blank"><img src="./media/hdinsight-storm-sensor-data-analysis/deploy-to-azure.png" alt="Deploy to Azure"></a>